 Unintentionally entering into contracts

 These email disclaimer examples protect an organization from employees inadvertently entering into legal contracts.
-For instance, if a specific employee requests a quotation over email, the recipient might assume that this means they have entered into a formal agreement.
+For instance, if a specific employee requests a quotation over email, the recipient might assume that this means they’ve entered into a formal agreement.

 This disclaimer example aims to protect against being liable for negligent advice on behalf of an employee.
 This would usually take the form of a false or misleading statement.

 This email disclaimer protects a company from being sued if an employee says something offensive or defamatory.
-It states that the opinions of employees do not always represent the organization as a whole.
+It states that employee opinions don't always represent the organization.

 Regional legal or regulatory requirements